EPYC 9555P vs Ryzen Threadripper PRO 7985WX

 So, is Ryzen Threadripper PRO 7985WX better than EPYC 9555P?

-It depends on what matters more to you.
+It depends on what you want from the system.
 For gaming, Ryzen Threadripper PRO 7985WX is ahead with a 13.4% average FPS lead across 50 shared CPU game tests in our data.
 For rendering, compiling, streaming, and heavier multitasking, EPYC 9555P pulls ahead with 18.7% better Geekbench multi-core.

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, EPYC 9555P is the better fit.
+For streaming, content creation, and heavier multitasking, EPYC 9555P is the stronger fit.
 You are getting 18.7% better Geekbench multi-core, backed by 64 cores and 128 threads.

 Which one is the smarter buy today, not just the cheaper CPU?

-Ryzen Threadripper PRO 7985WX is the smarter buy today.
-Ryzen Threadripper PRO 7985WX is $634 cheaper on MSRP at $7,349 MSRP versus $7,983 MSRP, and it gives you a 13.4% average FPS lead across 50 shared CPU game tests in our data.
-The trade-off is that EPYC 9555P is still stronger for heavier multi-core work with 18.7% better Geekbench multi-core.
-It is also 6.8% better value on MSRP (18.1 vs 17.0 PassMark/$), so the better CPU is not just faster, it is also the cleaner value play on paper.
+Ryzen Threadripper PRO 7985WX is the better buy right now.
+Ryzen Threadripper PRO 7985WX comes in $634 cheaper on MSRP at $7,349 MSRP versus $7,983 MSRP, and it still gives you a 13.4% average FPS lead across 50 shared CPU game tests in our data.
+The compromise is that EPYC 9555P is still stronger for heavier multi-core work with 18.7% better Geekbench multi-core.
+It is also 6.8% better value on MSRP (18.1 vs 17.0 PassMark/$), so you are getting the faster CPU without taking a value hit on paper.

 Which one is more future-proof for 2026 and beyond?